mleden/thisbeautifulgame/README.md

 # thisbeautifulgame.com
-Design and maintenance of thisbeautifulgame.com website.
+Design, implementation, and maintenance of thisbeautifulgame.com website.